icopy-site/awesome-cn/docs/awesome/awesome-datascience.md

 - [DataDriven - SQL, Python, and Data Modeling Interview Questions](https://www.datadriven.io/)
 - [StepByStepML](https://www.stepbystepml.com) - Interactive calculator that visualizes the step-by-step manual math behind machine learning algorithms for exam prep.
 - [How to Build Optimal AI Agents That Actually Work](https://www.freecodecamp.org/news/how-to-build-optimal-ai-agents-that-actually-work-a-handbook-for-devs/) - A developer handbook on designing and building effective AI agents.
+- [Train LLM From Scratch](https://github.com/FareedKhan-dev/train-llm-from-scratch) - A straightforward method for training your LLM, from downloading data to generating text.

 ### Free Courses
 **[`^        back to top        ^`](#awesome-data-science)**